 Large scale SAP projects typically require complex test landscapes, and multiple project teams need sandbox or development systems.
 Those demands require additional infrastructure and mechanisms to improve deployment, and SAP system copy procedures to adapt to this highly demanding environment.
 In addition, many SAP customers need an infrastructure refresh to support migration tests required to validate and adapt new SAP applications.
 Internal IT is often overwhelmed with these demanding infrastructure requests.

 Using Cloud Volumes ONTAP:

-Using Cloud Volumes Service, Amazon FSx for NetApp ONTAP, or Azure NetApp Files:
+Using Cloud Volumes Service for Google Cloud, Amazon FSx for NetApp ONTAP, or Azure NetApp Files:

 Organizations want to leverage the elasticity and consumption of cloud to affordably provide a disaster recovery location that does not require ongoing management of the infrastructure.
 The challenge you may face is being able to continue operations in the cloud in case of a disaster with similar performance and minimal data loss and downtime.